Kgkkjjj/OS/README.md

 20. Settings
 21. Check Updates

+### Settings

+The Settings dialog lets you choose the editor font family and size.
+These preferences are stored in a `settings.json` file next to the application and are loaded the next time you run the editor.

 ## Updating

 Updates are stored in an `Updates` folder with version directories such as `v1.0` or `v1.2.4`.
 Use **Check Updates** to copy files from the newest version into the application directory and restart the editor.